stievie/ABx/README.md

 3. Create a character
 4. Enter world

+## Encoding

+Everything is UTF-8 encoded.
+The Client sends only UTF-8 encooded strings to the server.
+All files on the server are UTF-8 encoded.
+So there is no additional conversion required.

 ## Build

 Use premake5 to generate solutions for the server and the client.